audiojs/audio-buffer/readme.md

 Create audio buffer from `options`.

 * `options.length` — number of samples, minimum is 1.
-* `options.sampleRate` — default sample rate is 44100.
+* `options.sampleRate` — sample rate from 3000..768000 range.
-* `options.numberOfChannels` — default number of channels is 1.
+* `options.numberOfChannels` (optional) — default number of channels is 1.

 ### buffer.duration